 Commonly asked hair question #3

-Should I wash my hair before a colour?
+Should I wash my hair before a colour service?

-When having a tint on the scalp you can wash your hair up to 24 hours prior to your appointment.
-If you are prone to having a sensitive scalp, then avoid any scratching or brushing as these can lead to the tint giving you a mild irritation.
-Your hair does not need to be either dirty or clean for this service, but your hairdresser does have to be face to face with it so please don’t make it unpleasant for us.
-If you’ve had a particularly sweaty session at the gym that morning then washing your hair will not affect the colour itself, just make sure your hair is dry for your visit to the salon and avoid scrubbing too hard so not to causes any irritation.
+When having a tint applied to your scalp, you can wash your hair up to 24 hours before your appointment.
+If you have a sensitive scalp, avoid scratching or brushing it, as these actions can cause mild irritation when the tint is applied.
+Your hair doesn’t need to be overly clean or dirty for this service, but please keep in mind that your hairdresser has to work closely with it.
+If you’ve had a sweaty gym session that morning, washing your hair won’t impact the colour, just make sure it’s dry before your visit and avoid scrubbing too aggressively.

 Commonly asked hair question #4